com-lihaoyi/scalasql/readme.md

     * [HsqlDb](scalasql/test/src/example/HsqlDbExample.scala)
     * [HikariCP](scalasql/test/src/example/HikariCpExample.scala) (and other connection pools)

-* [ScalaSql Tutorial](tutorial.md): walks you through getting started with ScalaSql, connecting to a database and writing queries to `SELECT`/`INSERT`/`UPDATE`/`DELETE` against it to perform useful work.
+* [ScalaSql Tutorial](tutorial.md): a structured walkthrough of how to use ScalaSql, connecting to a database and writing queries to `SELECT`/`INSERT`/`UPDATE`/`DELETE` against it to perform useful work.
 Ideal for newcomers to work through from top to bottom when getting started with the library.